Skip to Main Content

 Production: Keeping the Romanian Audit Trail Clean

-During the shoot, the fixer's accounting team operates as the production accountant for Romanian spend, ensuring every invoice is Romanian VAT-compliant, every crew member is on Romanian payroll where required, and every vendor settlement clears through Romanian bank accounts.
-This day-by-day discipline is what determines whether the post-wrap audit takes six months or fifteen, and whether the Ministry of Finance disburses on schedule.
+During the shoot, the fixer's accounting team operates as the production accountant for Romanian spend, making sure each invoice is Romanian VAT-compliant, each crew member is on Romanian payroll where needed, and each vendor settlement clears through Romanian bank accounts.
+This day-by-day discipline is what sets whether the post-wrap audit takes six months or fifteen.
+Whether the Ministry of Finance disburses on schedule.

 Post-Wrap: Romanian Certification and Cashflow

-After wrap, the fixer prepares the audited Romanian cost report, manages the CNC compliance review, defends the qualifying spend schedule against any audit queries, and — once the rebate is certified — coordinates with the producer's lender or directly with the Ministry of Finance to settle the cash payment.
-Producers who treat the Romanian fixer as the CFO of the local slice of the production typically realise materially more of the headline rate than producers who treat them as a vendor.
+After wrap, the fixer prepares the audited Romanian cost report, manages the CNC compliance review, defends the qualifying spend schedule against any audit queries, and — once the rebates is certified — sets up with the producer's lender or directly with the Ministry of Finance to settle the cash payment.
+Producers who treat the Romanian fixer as the CFO of the local slice of the production mostly realise materially more of the headline rate than producers who treat them as a vendor.

 ACT 08